-[Finally, my source also suspects that Copolymer's monologue may be a take-off on a particular translation of his Histories.
-Anybody?]
+Finally, my source also suspects that Copolymer's monologue may be a take-off on a particular translation of Herodotus' The Histories.
+Anybody?

 - [p.
-179/172] " 'The tortoise did beat the hare,' said Xeno sulkily."
+179] "'The tortoise did beat the hare,' said Xeno sulkily."

 Reference to Aesop's classic fable The Hare and the Tortoise.